 Spring-summer (March through May): This is the best time to visit Nainital.
-All the tourist hot-spots, sightseeing places and adventure activities are open for business.
-The temperature ranges from 10 degree Celsius to 27 degree Celsius.
+All the tourist hot spots, sightseeing places, and adventure activities are open for business.
+The temperature ranges from 10 degrees Celsius to 27 degrees Celsius.

-Monsoon (July through mid-September): This is the off-season time, and the areas becomes prone to landslides.
+Monsoon (July through mid-September): This is the off-season time, and the areas become prone to landslides.
 If you like solitude, this is the time to visit.
 Also brilliant for a romantic getaway.
-Be aware that most activities, scenic spots and adventure sports will be closed during this time.
+Be aware that most activities, scenic spots, and adventure sports will be closed during this time.

 Winters (October through February): Fresh snowfall and sub-zero temperatures.
 Incredible time for honeymooners.
 Great for winter sports.